emre-us/handwriting-recognition/README.md

 ggplot2 for visualisations
 caret for machine learning, for resampling and model training, including kNN randomForest for carrying out random forest

+and

+matrixStats as an option for calculating matrix statistics (eg rowSds, colSds)

 The MNIST data is provided by the dslabs package.
 You can find more info on its online documentation here:  http://yann.lecun.com/exdb/mnist/